Non-minimally Coupled Vector Boson Dark Matter

 Here we summarise them.
-First of all, it is important to note that one can not take $\xi$ arbitrarily large since in that case the reaction rate of DM production may exceed the Hubble rate at a very high temperature, making the DM thermal.
-We find the condition $\Gamma_\text{int}=\langle\sigma v\rangle_i n^i_\text{eq}<H$ (where $i\in\text{SM}$) can be satisfied when $\xi<10^5$, otherwise the DM thermalizes as early as $T\sim 10^{14}$ GeV.
-Thus, we confine ourselves to $\xi<10^5$ and values above this limit are discarded, as shown by the purple region in the left panel.
+First of all, it is important to note that one can not take $\xi$ arbitrarily large since in that case the reaction rate of DM production may exceed the Hubble rate at large temperatures, making the DM thermal.
+We find the condition $\Gamma_\text{int}=\langle\sigma v\rangle_i n^i_\text{eq}<H$ (where $i\in\text{SM}$) can be satisfied with $\xi\lesssim 10^{-5}$.
+For heavier DM $m_X\gtrsim 10^5$ GeV, however, this condition is somewhat relaxed as the thermally averaged interaction cross-section has $\langle\sigma v\rangle\propto 1/m_X^4$ dependence.
+We thus project a rather conservative bound on $\xi$ from the non-thermal condition.
 A major part of the viable parameter space is disallowed from the instantaneous inflaton decay approximation, which does not allow to have a DM mass larger than the reheating temperature $\Trh$.
 This is shown by the blue region.
 The upper limit on the inflationary scale is constrained from CMB measurements~\cite{Planck:2018jri}: $H_I^\text{CMB}\leq 2.5\times 10^{-5}\mpl$, which in turn allows $\Trh\leq 10^{16}$ GeV.
 DM mass below 3.5~keV is forbidden from the measurements of the free-streaming of warm DM from Lyman-$\alpha$ flux-power spectra~\cite{Irsic:2017ixq, Ballesteros:2020adh, DEramo:2020gpr}.
 This is denoted by the thin orange region.
-Perturbative unitarity limit (Eq.~\eqref{eq:unitarity}) forbids very small $\xi\lesssim 10^{-5}$ (shown in yellow), which can otherwise spoil the tree-level unitarity as discussed earlier.
 Finally, $\Trh\lesssim 4$ MeV can potentially disturb the measurement of light element yield from big bang nucleosynthesis (BBN) and hence such a small reheating temperature can not be allowed.